 U S embassies and consulates work under the Department of State.
-It's their responsibility to convey U.S. policy to foreign governments and international organizations, such as the Red Cross.
+It's their responsibility to convey U.S. policy to foreign governments, as well as to international organizations, such as the Red Cross.

-As official government representatives, U S embassies and consulates react to locally unsafe conditions or hostilities, when they occur.
+As official government representatives, U S embassies and consulates react to locally unsafe conditions or hostilities, whenever they occur.

 There are many things U S embassies and consulates can do for you, if you find yourself in trouble or in need of help, when traveling overseas.

-Primarily, they try to help travelers help themselves out of whatever predicament they find themselves in.
-If that’s not enough they can
+Primarily, they help travelers help themselves out of whatever predicament they might find themselves in.
+They can

 There are limits to the kind and amount of help U S embassies and consulates can provide.

-Many American travelers mistakenly assume if they get into trouble overseas, the U.S. government will step in and make it alright.
+Many American travelers mistakenly assume if they get into trouble overseas, the U.S. government will step in and make it all right.

 Nothing could be further from the truth.